The Wicked Years: Wicked (2024)

-Following the success of the Universal-distributed Les Misérables (an adaptation of the 1980 musical and 1862 novel), Marc Platt announced a feature film adaptation of the Wicked musical had entered development.
+Following the success of the Universal-distributed Les Misérables (an adaptation of the 1862 novel and 1980 musical), Marc Platt announced a feature film adaptation of the Wicked musical had entered development.
 Talks had begun in June 2009, with candidates including Lea Michele, Amy Adams, and original stars Kristin Chenoweth and Idina Menzel as leads; Holzman and Schwartz returning as writers; and J. J. Abrams, Rob Marshall, James Mangold, and Ryan Murphy as directors.
 In June 2016, Universal announced Stephen Daldry to be directing the film and issued a tentative release date of December 20, 2019.

-The Wicked films feature an extensive cast including (left to right): Jonathan Bailey, Marissa Bode, Sharon D. Clarke, Peter Dinklage, Cynthia Erivo, Jeff Goldblum (top), Ariana Grande, Adam James, Keala Settle, Ethan Slater and Michelle Yeoh (bottom).
+The Wicked films feature an extensive cast including (left to right): Jonathan Bailey, Marissa Bode, Sharon D. Clarke, Peter Dinklage, Cynthia Erivo (top), Jeff Goldblum, Ariana Grande, Adam James, Keala Settle, Ethan Slater, and Michelle Yeoh (bottom).

 Scheduling conflicts, partly due to the COVID-19 pandemic and its impact on the film industry, resulted in a delay to December 22, 2021, before the film was removed from Universal's release schedule in April 2020; Daldry exited the project later in October.
 In February 2021, Jon M. Chu was announced as the film's new director.
 Production staff that joined in the following years included Schwartz, Holzman, Dana Fox (who also co-wrote the script with Holzman), David Nicksay, and Jared LeBoff as executive producers; Alice Brooks as cinematographer (in her and Chu's second collaboration, following the In the Heights film adaptation); Nathan Crowley as production designer; Paul Tazewell as costume designer; and John Powell as score composer.

 In November, singer-actresses Cynthia Erivo and Ariana Grande were cast as Elphaba and Glinda.
 Jonathan Bailey joined as Fiyero in September 2022, and Jeff Goldblum joined as the Wizard in December; that same month, supporting roles were given to Ethan Slater, Michelle Yeoh, newcomer Marissa Bode, Bowen Yang, Bronwyn James, Keala Settle, Aaron Teoh, and Colin Michael Carmichael.
 Peter Dinklage joined as Dr. Dilamond in April 2024.